lino-framework/book/docs/specs/cal.rst

     A Task is when a user plans to do something
     (and optionally wants to get reminded about it).

+    .. attribute:: priority

+        How urgent this task is.

+        Choicelist field pointing to :class:`lino_xl.lib.xl.Priorities`.

     .. attribute:: state

         The state of this Task. one of :class:`TaskStates`.

 .. class:: TaskStates